dimtpap/obs-pipewire-audio-capture/README.md

-# PipeWire Audio Capturing for OBS Studio
+# Audio device and application capture for OBS Studio using PipeWire

-PipeWire audio capturing for OBS Studio
-This plugin adds 3 sources for capturing audio outputs, inputs and applications using PipeWire
+This plugin adds 3 sources for capturing audio outputs, inputs and applications using [PipeWire](https://pipewire.org)
-## Pre-built Installation
+## Binary installation
 If you're using pre-built binaries from the [releases](https://github.com/Qufyy/obs-pipewire-audio-capture/releases) extract the archive in `~/.config/obs-studio/plugins/`

 ## Building and installing